By W.S. Campbell in 1921

 The camp circle and the center lodge had the appearance of a real camp circle for three long days.
 The Dog Men blessed the man and promised that he should be successful in all of his undertakings and that his people, his society, and his band would become the greatest of all if he carried out their instructions.”

-The society has a secret ritual which occupies four days, and has a series of four hundred songs used in its ceremonies and dances.
-It was often called upon to perform police duties in a large camp, and enjoyed certain privileges in the tribe, such as the right to kill any fat dog whenever a feast was in order.
+The society has a secret ritual that occupies four days and has a series of four hundred songs used in its ceremonies and dances.
+It was often called upon to perform police duties in a large camp and enjoyed certain privileges in the tribe, such as the right to kill any fat dog whenever a feast was in order.

-About 1830 all the men of a certain Cheyenne band and (Masiskota) joined the Dog Soldiers in a body.
-Since that time the society has comprised about half the men in the tribe, and has been the most distinct, important, and aggressive of all the warrior societies of the Cheyenne.
-In fact, the name of the tribe, Cheyenne, has by some been derived from the French chien, in direct allusion to the organization, through this derivation is now discredited by the best authorities.
+About 1830 all the men of the Masiskota Cheyenne band and joined the Dog Soldiers The society was then comprised of about half the men in the tribe and was the most distinct, important, and aggressive of all the warrior societies of the Cheyenne.